Gulf States Dive and Rescue 2026 O: 504-362-5731 TEXT :504-382-1097

 Thank you for your interest in our Canal Rescue and In-Water Vehicle Extrication course.
 This course is one of several Mission Specific Distinctive SpecialtiesTM offered through Gulf States Dive and Rescue to meet a water rescue or safety training need that generalized training doesn't address adequately for your needs.
 Other courses include 18hr Flood and Moving Water Rescue, Marine Safety Elements for the Work Force as well as our children's water safety and SCUBA exploratory opportunities.

-This first of it's kind, original course meets the need for comprehensive rescue training for departments that have first responders confined to surface only operations as well as departments that can meet a shallow submersion need where depth still allows for rescuers to use extension, leverage, momentum & inflatable buoyancy to ascend an occupant from a submerged vehicle to the surface and shore them.
+This first of it's kind, original course meets the need for comprehensive rescue training for departments that have first responders confined to surface only operations as well as departments that can meet a shallow submersion need where depth still allows for rescuers to use body extension, leverage and buoyancy to ascend an occupant from a submerged vehicle cab to the surface and shore them.

 In either case, this is the FIRST and currently the ONLY course in the United States of this kind backed by an internationally recognized SCUBA training organization, International Diving Educators Association's Public Safety Division.
-IDEA was established in 1952 and was the first SCUBA training organization in the U.S., established in 1952.
-Making them not only a historic agency supporting the path created by Jacques Cousteau, but also older than PADI, NAUI, SSI, ERDI as well as all of the current top water rescue organizations.
+IDEA was established in 1952 and is the first SCUBA training organization in the U.S. Making them not only a historic agency, the first to support the path of SCUBA created by Jacques Cousteau, but also older than PADI, NAUI, SSI, ERDI as well as all of the current top water rescue organizations.

-Beginning in 2026, your team members will be able to complete all aspects of the didactic portion of the course while on duty and at their pace and convenience.
+Beginning in 2026, your team members will be able to complete all aspects of the didactic portion of the course while on duty at their pace and convenience.
+This is a convenient way to meet didactic goals before one of our out of area instructors arrive, however, we strongly believe in the value of in person training and encourage you to allow our instructors to come to you before the practical session to complete the classroom portion of this course.

 The didactic portion of this course covers an incredible amount of information as it pertains to the eight canal construction considerations that can directly impact scene safety, hydrology, PPE and more.
 For a peak at the table of contents please Click here - >

-Upon completion of the online portion of this course we then meet at a pre-approved location in your response zone and sink our uniquely designed, environmentally friendly Ford Ranger pick up truck that is designed to offer training critical skills, techniques and eleven uniquely different scenarios.
+Upon completion of the classroom or online training portion of this course we then meet at a pre-approved location in your response zone and sink our uniquely designed, environmentally friendly Ford Ranger pick up truck.
+The vehicle and course is designed for mastering critical rescue skills and techniques and offers eleven uniquely different scenarios.
 Click Here - >

 - Vehicle Settled with Cab Showing